Polymer/tools/README.md

 modulizer owner/repo owner2/repo2
 ```

-The will create a `modulizer_workspace` directory and checkout the repos and their Bower dependencies and convert them all in place.
+This will create a `modulizer_workspace` directory and checkout the repos and their Bower dependencies and convert them all in place.
 You can then run `polymer serve` in the workspace directory and try out the results in Chrome 61 or Safari 10.1 (or Edge and Firefox with the appropriate flags turned on).

 ## Conversion Guidelines